Skip to main content

 Biography

-Prior to joining ICANN, Jamie served as Vice President for Regulatory Affairs at the Consumer Electronics Association, Director of Public Policy at Yahoo!, Senior Corporate Counsel for Federal Government Affairs at T-Mobile and Director, Business Development and Chief of Staff at Level 3 Communications.
+Prior to joining ICANN, Jamie served in several senior-level positions where he developed and implemented strategies to achieve technology, telecommunications, and intellectual property goals.
+His previous experience includes roles such as Vice President for Regulatory Affairs at the Consumer Electronics Association, Director of Public Policy at Yahoo!, Senior Corporate Counsel for Federal Government Affairs at T-Mobile, Director, Business Development and Chief of Staff at Level 3 Communications and Senior Attorney for the U.S. Federal Communications Commission.

-Jamie holds a law degree from Tulane University and a bachelor’s degree from Georgetown University.
+Jamie holds a juris doctorate from Tulane University and a bachelor’s degree from Georgetown University.
 He is fluent in Spanish and French.
 He lives in Los Angeles, CA and has three children.

 Domain Name System